serv0id/shitstar/README.md

 Once your account access token has been saved successfully, you are good to go ahead and start using ShitStar for title manifest retrieval.

 ## ToDo
-* Implement a search API if needed
+* Parse search response
-* Implement manifest retrieval
+* Parse manifest response
-* Implement licensing if necessary
 * Tidy code